Djokovic, Agassi off to winning start

 Muguruza avoids upset

-A day after Angelique Kerber became the first No. 1 player to lose in the first round of the French Open in the Open Era, defending champion Garbine Muguruza avoided the upset bug when she defeated 2010 winner Francesca Schiavone 6-2 6-4.
+A day after Angelique Kerber became the first No. 1 player to lose in the first round of the French Open in the Open Era, defending champion Garbine Muguruza avoided the upset bug when Nadal's compatriot defeated 2010 winner Francesca Schiavone 6-2 6-4.

 With an ankle injury to the in-form Simona Halep and the absence of the pregnant Serena Williams, the women's field appears to be wide open.